BAN 6080: Financial Analytics

 - Office Hours: TR 10:00-10:45

-Welcome to FIN 203: Quantitative Finance.
+Welcome to BAN 6080: Financial Analytics.
 This course will teach quantitative tools for analysis in finance.
-We will learn descriptive statistics, numerical optimization, regression analysis, decision trees and simulation analysis.
+We will learn descriptive statistics, numerical optimization, regression analysis, and simulation analysis.
 Application of these methods to finance will be stressed throughout the course.
 We will explore historical data, portfolio theory, asset pricing, and option pricing.
-Finally, we will achieve proficiency in commonly used software to implement our methods for analyses.
+We will achieve proficiency in commonly used software to implement our methods for analyses.
 Specifically, we will focus on the spreadsheet software Excel and simulation software Crystal Ball.
+Finally, we will learn how to use the Bloomberg terminal to acquire data for our financial models.

 Announcements, assignments, course materials, and grades will be posted to Sakai.
 You are required to check Sakai daily as it will be an integral part of the course.